Skip to main content

 SPL Fda Xml Pm Health Canada Labelling

-Structured Product Labeling is a labeling format based on XML and Health Level Seven (HL7) SPL standards and controlled vocabularies.
-Regulatory agencies such as Health Canada and FDA, define SPL rules and regulations for labeling compliance.
+Structured Product Labelling (SPL) is a labelling format based on XML and Health Level Seven (HL7) SPL standards and controlled vocabularies.
+Regulatory agencies such as Health Canada and FDA, define SPL rules and regulations for labelling compliance.

 Health Canada & Mandatory XML PM Labelling